AES Scholarship for English Study

 Essay: explain how the scholarship will contribute to your English learning goals.
 The essay should be a minimum of 250 words.

 - Recommendation letter from a former or present teacher or a professional colleague.
 The letter should be in English if possible.
 The recommendation must explain why you are deserving of the scholarship.

-If you receive the scholarship, you must agree to actively participate in AES on campus and in the Portland community by, for example, giving a presentation on your country.
+If you receive the scholarship, you agree to actively participate in AES on campus and in the Portland community by, for example, giving a presentation on your country.
 Additionally, you agree to promote AES in your home country by giving presentations at local schools or community forums.

 Questions?
 Contact Us